-Monaghan Gothic tells the story of how the style of the great mediaeval cathedrals (Chartres, Notre Dame, Paris) first came to Monaghan in the middle ages and has been shaping
+Monaghan Gothic tells how the style of the great European cathedrals came to Monaghan in the Middle Ages and has been shaping our landscape ever since.’

 It tells the untold story of the architects and masons behind those building, how they worked together and learned from each other and made Monaghan a centre of excellence For the Gothic style, where many of the leading architects of the 19th century, including Thomas Rickman, William Farrell and JJ McCarthy, have left their mark.